Skip to main content

 The Vega chat

-The Vega chat in the web platform allows you to create and manage multiple threads.
+The Vega chat in the web platform allows you to create and manage multiple chat threads.

-Each thread represents a focused conversation with Vega.
-You can return to a thread at any time and continue the discussion with the existing context already available.
+Each chat thread represents a focused conversation with Vega.
+You can return to a chat thread at any time and continue the discussion with the existing context already available.

 This is particularly useful when working through multi-step tasks such as: